Trax Records: History

-Sherman was criticised for poor-quality vinyl pressings (partially due to the use of recycled vinyl), missing royalty payments, and a lack of interaction with the artists on his roster.
+Sherman was criticized for poor-quality vinyl pressings (partially due to the use of recycled vinyl), missing royalty payments, and a lack of interaction with the artists on his roster.
 DJ Pierre of Phuture once claimed “Trax never paid me royalties”, and Jamie Principle, who sang "Your Love", alleged he was not properly signed to the label, saying they “literally just stole my stuff”.
 Frankie Knuckles publicly criticized reissues of his former material, and distanced himself from the label.
-However the Knuckles estate and their Attorney Jeffrey Becker along with TRAX are working to preserve Knuckles writing, productions and master recordings.
+However, the Knuckles estate and their Attorney Jeffrey Becker subsequently worked with TRAX to preserve Knuckles' writing, productions and master recordings.
 Monies are currently on hold for the titles Knuckles did with Trax.
-Jamie Principle, disputes Frankie Knuckles had any involvement.
+Jamie Principle disputes Frankie Knuckles had any involvement.
 There are two judgements in favor of Knuckles credibility both in the United States and the UK.

 In a 2014 statement, the label's former creative director Jorge Cruz acknowledged the numerous disputes, saying: "The reality is that the Trax Records name is making money but much of the money is not reaching the label or the artists.
 We cannot change the past or the legal battles that are tied to it."

-In June 2020, Robert Owens and Larry Heard filed lawsuits against Trax claiming : as “musicians hungry for their first break,” Owens and Heard “were lulled into a business relationship with an unscrupulous record company,” per the text.
-The plaintiffs “signed away valuable rights to their music” for inadequate compensation, the filing proceeds, and Trax Records nevertheless failed to pay the owed royalties and wages.
+In June 2020, Robert Owens and Larry Heard filed lawsuits against Trax, alleging as “musicians hungry for their first break,” Owens and Heard “were lulled into a business relationship with an unscrupulous record company.”
+The plaintiffs “signed away valuable rights to their music” for inadequate compensation, the filing continues, and Trax Records failed to pay the owed royalties and wages.
 Trax asserts and Heard admits that he signed a contract assigning the copyright in the music for his three biggest hits, Can You Feel It, Washing Machine and Beyond the Clouds.

-Heard closed four contracts with the brand around 1985–1987, and though the lawsuit describes various issues and omissions with each (including missing signatures and not covering copyrights specifically), they centered mainly on his transferring the rights to hit songs for $3,000 apiece and, in a portion of the deals, a guarantee of 15 percent of sales revenue.
+Heard closed four contracts with the brand around 1985–1987, and though the lawsuit describes various issues and omissions with each (including missing signatures and not covering copyrights specifically), they centered mainly on his transferring the rights to hit songs for $3,000 apiece and, in some of the deals, a guarantee of 15 percent of sales revenue.
 More broadly, the label allegedly “exploited the artists’ other musical works” without permission (contractual or otherwise) throughout the last four or so decades, including by releasing unauthorized vinyl records and failing to turn over royalty payments.
 The lawsuit also describes the plight of different musicians who have allegedly been denied their due royalties from Trax Records, including Adonis, a pioneering acid house artist.
-The Chicago native's much-publicized quest to collect 34 years worth of back pay from Trax, writing that he still hasn't “received one word from that shameless label.
+The Chicago native received publicity for his quest to collect 34 years' worth of back pay from Trax, writing in 2020 that he still hasn't "received one word from that shameless label."

 In November 2020, Trax filed to dismiss seven of the eight counts raised in Owens & Heard's complaint.
-In September 2022, Resident Advisor released an article on Trax Records response to the royalties scandals and lawsuits.